What is Metastatic Breast Cancer?

 What does it mean to have metastatic breast cancer?

 A diagnosis of metastatic breast cancer can be very frightening because it is considered to be incurable.
-But as treatments improve, metastatic women are living longer and more productive lives.
+But as treatments improve, metastatic women are living longer and able to have better quality of life.
 Living with metastatic breast cancer usually involves ongoing treatment -- chemotherapy, hormonal treatment, or radiation.

 When is metastatic breast cancer usually diagnosed?